Sextuple (association football): Sextuple in continental football

-Currently, only the clubs from the top-flight leagues in Africa, Europe or South America can have a chance to achieve a sextuple, due to the presence of continental super cups in those continents.
+Currently, only the clubs from the top-flight leagues in Africa, Europe or South America can have a chance to achieve a sextuple due to the presence of continental super cups in those continents.

 Sextuple winners

+Currently, Barcelona, Bayern Munich and Paris Saint-Germain are the three teams that have achieved the sextuple.
+Each of them won six titles during an annual season.
+Barcelona and Bayern won the FIFA Club World Cup and PSG won the FIFA Intercontinental Cup as annual world champions title.

 Pep Guardiola, former Barcelona manager, who achieved the first international sextuple in 2009.

-Currently, FC Barcelona and FC Bayern Munich are the only two teams to have achieved the sextuple.
-Both teams won the only six possible trophies, as neither Spain nor Germany has a league cup and the Intercontinental Cup was non-existent at the time.